Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 Just be sure to actually brief/plan that contingency whenever you have a new dive buddy.
 Without evidence that the buddy was in difficulty prior to the separation, the presumption in these circumstances is naturally that your buddy is fine; you have just misplaced each other.

-The response and course of actions has to reflect an urgency to regain observation of the diver and close proximity to that physical assistance can be immediately provided.
+The response and course of action have to reflect an urgency to regain observation of the diver and close proximity to that physical assistance can be immediately provided.
 Always err on the side of caution and assume the worst.

 There is question of whether one should complete safety, or minor deco, stops before ascending to the surface and regaining buddy contact.
 I think that question is reasonably answered by differentiating between the two different circumstances explained above.